Drug & Alcohol Inpatient Detox

 Any medications brought with patients upon admission, whether prescribed or not, must be given to the nurse upon admission.
 Patients will receive any prescribed medications from the nurse as ordered by the physician.

-The average length of stay is three to five days.
+The average length of stay for detox treatment is three to five days.
 Before being discharged by the physician supervising patient care, a counselor will explain any final aftercare plans.
-The counseling staff will work with patients to prepare for additional inpatient and/or outpatient plans upon discharge from Detox Services.
+The counseling staff will work with patients to prepare for additional inpatient and/or outpatient plans upon discharge from detox services.

 All staff is required to abide by ethical standards.
 Some of these standards relate to interactions with patients and former patients.